 I am an All American Vegan!
 That’s me on the right, holding the spatula.
 I have a simple philosophy: killing an animal is not an act of love.
 It is an act of violence.

-I have been an ethical vegan for over 25 years.
-I write a vegan blog.
-I’ve written a vegan cookbook.
-I’m raising two vegan kids and I have a vegan dog.
+I have been an ethical vegan for over 30 years.
+I’ve written two vegan cookbooks.
+I’ve raised two vegan kids and I have a vegan dog.
 And I am a former PETA volunteer, until I learned the truth.
 Click here to read about my efforts to end shelter killing, promote veganism, stop vivisection, and more.